ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

    Constructors must have the same name as the class!
 Constructors have no return type!

 Classes usually have more than one constructor.
-There is usually at least a constructor that takes no parameters and a constructor that takes all the parameters necessary for initializing all the instance variables.
+There is usuallsy at least a constructor that takes no parameters and a constructor that takes all the parameters necessary for initializing all the instance variables.
 Here are two constructors that could be written for the Person class.
 Notice that the first one initializes name, email, and phoneNumber to empty string "" as the default values.
 Most programmers use "" as the default value for String variables and 0 as the default value for int and double variables.

 .. code-block:: java